jovotech/jovo-framework/docs/04_app-logic/01_routing/README.md

 #### 'ON_REQUEST' Intent

 The `'ON_REQUEST'` intent can be used to map every incoming request to a single intent first.
 This is the first entry point for any request and does not need to redirect to any other intent.
+If you make any async calls in the `'ON_REQUEST'` intent, use a callback method, otherwise the intent will simply route the user to the desired intent, while the call is still running.

 ```javascript
 'ON_REQUEST': function() {